-- The semester examination will be conducted at the end of each term (both theory and practical examination) - Theory paper will be of 50 marks each.
-The practical examination will be of 200 marks and industrial practical training/project work is of 50 marks. - Question papers will be set in the view of the entire syllabus and preferably covering each unit of the syllabus.
+- The semester examination will be conducted at the end of each term (both theory and practical examination) - Theory paper will be of 40 marks each & 10 marks of internal.
+The practical examination will be of 200 marks and industrial practical training/project work is of 50marks. - Question papers will be set in the view of the entire syllabus and preferably covering each unit of the syllabus.